The New Movers Advantage: A Golden Opportunity for Dental Practices

 Can direct mail fail, of course.
 One or more of three things causes the failure of a direct mail program.
 All of these things are in your control and are easily fixed.

-Your marketing budget for your dental practice should be broken out and invested by investing 75% of your budget marketing to get new patients to your practice and 25 % your budget marketing to your existing patients.
+Your marketing budget for dental practices should be broken out and invested by investing 75% of your budget marketing to get new patients to your practice and 25 % your budget marketing to your existing patients.

-New mover direct mail programs, new patient mailers, patient referral programs and your website will be your best bets for getting new patients to your dental practice.
+New mover direct mail programs, new patient mailers, patient referral programs and your website will be your best bets for getting new patients to dental practices.
 If you would like more information about how you can target the new move in’s in your area, call Wilson Printing USA.

 ©2005-2016 Mark Hale, All Rights Reserved.